 Higher Order Aberrations

-Higher Order Aberrations cause glare, halos and poor contrast.
+Higher order aberrations are specific distortions with the eye’s structure that cause glare, halos and poor contrast.

 There are over 20 orders of imperfections of the visual system beyond the common refractive errors.
 These are known as higher order aberrations of the visual system.